 What are credit cards?
 Are they, as described in the dictionary, a piece of plastic with a strip of information on the back that has been issued by a bank, department store or other business to allow an individual to purchase items on credit.
-Credit cards were originally issued by individual stores or businesses, balance payable monthly, and called “charge cards.”
-Most credit cards are issued with a limit and the user must pay back the amount borrowed within a time limit at pre-determined payment amounts with interest.
+Individual stores or businesses initially issued credit cards, balance payable monthly, and called “charge cards.”
+Most credit cards are issued with a limit, and the user must pay back the amount borrowed within a period at pre-determined payment amounts with interest.

 What are credit cards?
 They are cards that can be used over and over to borrow money or buy items without paying for them.

 What are credit cards?
 They are a type of revolving charge account.
 If the consumer or borrower does not pay the total due each month, a fee is assessed.
-This increases the balance due and interest is charged on the total amount.
+This increases the balance due, and interest is charged on the full amount.

 One answer to the question, what is a credit card, is that it is an instrument of the Devil.
 In the 70’s, when credit cards became more prominent, Christian Fundamentalists were denouncing credit cards as evidence that the Antichrist had arrived and was behind the issuance of credit cards.
 They insisted that each person who used credit cards was being used as an instrument of Satan.
-Credit cards were considered equal to the “mark of the beast” and even televangelists were telling people they should steer clear of their use.
-Today, with mounting debts in every level of individual finances, there may be a lot of people who agree with this definition of a credit card.
+Credit cards were considered equal to the “mark of the beast, people” and even televangelists were telling people they should steer clear of their use.
+Today, with mounting debts in every level of individual finances, there may be individuals who agree with this definition of a credit card.

 What are credit cards?
 They are bank credit instruments.
 A person gets a credit card from a bank and agrees to pay back any money owed on it plus the interest and fees charged.
 Any item can be used as a bank credit instrument.
 Consider the check, this is also a credit instrument.
 It is used in the place of money.